Thinking about pursuing medical school in Israel?

 Traveling to Europe

 Many budget airlines offer cheap flights from Israel to destinations all across Europe.
-Israelis often pop over to Berlin for a weekend, London for some shopping, or Paris for a quick taste of the gourmet.
-MSIH students are frequent customers too, using free weekends to explore the continent.
-See easyJet or Ryanair for examples.
+Israelis often pop over to Berlin, London, or Paris for a weekend.
+MSIH students are frequent fliers too, using free weekends to explore the continent.
+See easyJet or Ryanair, for examples of budget airlines.

 Money and Banking